What is an orthopedic group practice?

 If you’re someone who is searching for an orthopedic institute to treat your neck or back pain, you may find it beneficial to look into an orthopedic group practice.
 The decision to undergo spine surgery is an important one and the type of facility where the surgery is performed can be a contributing factor to you getting the right treatment.
 And, because there are so many differences between facilities, whether it’s a hospital or a specialized orthopedic center, it’s important to understand all of your choices before you make a surgical decision.

-An orthopedic group practice basically means that several physicians have come together to form a private orthopedic clinic.
-At one of these clinics the doctors not only share a space and medical equipment, but the rationale is that they can also combine medical expertise and diagnostic capabilities to ensure that their patients have the best care possible.
+An orthopedic group practice is multiple physicians who have come together to form a private orthopedic clinic.
+At one of these clinics, the physicians not only share a space and medical equipment, they can also combine medical expertise and diagnostic capabilities to ensure that their patients have the best care possible.

-Laser Spine Institute Treatment
+Laser Spine Institute treatment

 Laser Spine Institute has state-of-the-art outpatient surgery centers across the United States.
 Our team of orthopedic surgeons, neurosurgeons and physicians helps patients find relief from neck or back pain with minimally invasive spine surgery.
 Our procedures use a less than 1-inch incision to access the spine and decompress nerves, sparing important supporting muscles and offering our patients a shorter recovery time compared to traditional open back surgery.^